Urovant Sciences Ltd. (UROV)'s Financial Results Comparing With AC Immune SA (NASDAQ:ACIU) | New Business Observer

 Profitability

-Table 2 shows Urovant Sciences Ltd. and AC Immune SA’s return on equity, return on assets and net margins.
+Table 2 demonstrates the return on equity, return on assets and net margins of Urovant Sciences Ltd. and AC Immune SA.

 |Net Margins